Hearing Test: What to Expect

 Getting to know you.

-Purpose: To learn about what prompted you to come see us and your needs and experiences regarding hearing and communication in your personal and occupational life.
+Purpose: To learn about what prompted you to come see us for a hearing evaluation and your needs and experiences regarding hearing and communication in your personal and occupational life.
 We also seek feedback directly from a family member that we ask join you to your appointment.
 We will review questionnaires and any follow-up questions to ensure we understand your history.

 Purpose: Determine the health of the outer, middle, and inner ear system through a thorough diagnostic hearing examination.

 We use an otoscope to visualize your outer ear and ear canal and remove any wax, if necessary.
-You can see inside your own ear, too!
+You can see inside your own ear with video otoscopy!

 What we like to call the “boring beeps”.
 It’s a standard measurement to identify the type (conductive, sensorineural, or mixed), shape, and degree of your hearing loss (normal, mild, moderate, severe, and profound or a mixture of several based on frequency).